 Another report last week showed a drop in iPhone sales.
 Verizon Wireless said its iPhone sales fell to 3.2 million in the first quarter from 4.3 million in the preceding period, when the new iPhone 4S was released.

 Concerns over the iPhone aside, most analysts are sticking to projections that Apple shares will keep rising.
-There’s only one analyst (AAPL) -- Edward Zabitsky of ACI Research -- who recommends that investors sell Apple, compared with 48 buy ratings, according to data compiled by Bloomberg.
+There’s only one analyst (AAPL:US) -- Edward Zabitsky of ACI Research -- who recommends that investors sell Apple, compared with 48 buy ratings, according to data compiled by Bloomberg.

 “I understand the stock’s been weak and it’s getting knocked around on the Qualcomm news,” said Daniel Morgan, a fund manager at Synovus Financial Corp.
 “On Tuesday evening it will be another slam over the left field wall.”